 Holly Pruett has a masters degree in organizational development and has worked as a leader and consultant with non-governmental organizations at the state and national level in the US since 1985.

-Alejandra Gonzales has been working alongside the Board President since 2010 pursuing the core mission of the Karuna Foundation.
-She oversees administrative operations and coordinates grantmaking for the Foundation.
+Alejandra has been working alongside the Board President since 2010, and Cricket joined the Karuna Foundation in 2017.
+They oversee administrative operations and coordinate grantmaking for the Foundation.

 Dan brings expertise in energy modeling and designing to PHIUS standards to the Karuna Foundation team.
 He is the owner of the consulting firm Indicator, LLC, and is an instructor and curriculum developer for the Passive House Institute US' (PHIUS) Builders Training Program.
 In an effort to evolve building practice Dan combines a passion for energy efficiency, sustainability, and the natural environment with 30 years of construction experience.
 He joins knowledge in Passive House, building science, materials selection and energy with his extensive background of hands-on craft & project troubleshooting.